 Samsung has branded the S21 and S21 Ultra as “epic”.
-It’s a word that has crept in to modern language and has evolved in to meaning something like “way cool”, maybe “monumental” or “heroic”.
+It’s a word that has crept in to modern language with a newly-evolved meaning something like “way cool”, maybe “monumental” or “heroic”.

 Perhaps as “epic” as 2021 itself, as the world tries to claw its way back to some kind of post-pandemic dystopian normalcy.